Table of contentsClick link to navigate to the desired location

 Full Frame always wins here, especially for night photography.

-- Dill chambers are lighter and more compact, which is convenient for travel.
+- Crop cameras are lighter and more compact, which is convenient for travel.

-- Full Frame cameras are heavier and more expensive, but give better quality.
+- Full Frame cameras are heavier and more expensive, but provide better quality.

-Select full frame if: ✅ You are engaged in professional photography, shoot advertisements, portraits or landscapes.✅ The quality of pictures in low light is important.✅ Want maximum background blur (good bokeh).✅ Ready to invest more in camera and lenses.
+Choose full frame if: ✅ You are engaged in professional photography, shooting advertising, portraits, or landscapes.✅ Image quality in low light is important.✅ You want maximum background blur (good bokeh).✅ You are ready to invest more in the camera and lenses.

-Choose a crop camera if:✅ You need a light, compact camera for travel or daily shooting.✅ You are just starting out and don't want to overpay.✅ Video capture – crop cameras often have good stabilization.✅ Requires additional «zoom» without expensive telephoto lenses (sports, wild animals).
+Choose a crop camera if:✅ You need a lightweight, compact camera for travel or daily shooting.✅ You are just starting out and don’t want to overpay.✅ You shoot video – crop cameras often have good stabilization.✅ You need additional "zoom" without expensive telephoto lenses (sports, wildlife).

-If you are a beginner, the sprinkled matrix – is ideal for starting: compact, budget, universal.
-But if you strive for professional quality, a full shot will open up much more opportunities for you.
+If you are a beginner, a crop sensor is the perfect option to start: compact, budget-friendly, versatile.
+But if you strive for professional quality, full frame will open up significantly more opportunities for you.

 This post doesn't have any additions from the author yet.